Against Islamic fundamentalism

-Speaking about these two Islams, the Resistance’s Leader Massoud Rajavi said that one interpretation of Islam "is the harbinger of darkness while the other is the standard bearer of freedom, unity and emancipation.
-But the battle between these two, which is at the same time, a battle of destiny for the Iranian people and history, is one of the most important tests of contemporary humanity.”
+Speaking about these two Islams, the Resistance’s Leader Massoud Rajavi said that one interpretation of Islam “is the harbinger of darkness while the other is the standard-bearer of freedom, unity, and emancipation.
+However, the battle between these two, which is at the same time, a battle of destiny for the Iranian people and history, is one of the most important tests of contemporary humanity.”

-The Iranian regime is the founding state for most of the atrocities and evil which fundamentalist groups have perpetrated and are perpetrating by using the mullahs’ rule as a role model.
+The Iranian regime is the founding state for most of the atrocities and evil that fundamentalist groups have perpetrated and continue to perpetrate using the mullahs’ rule as a role model.

 Indeed, who made stoning to death an official practice in the last two decades of the Twentieth Century?

-Who massacred the largest number of political prisoners since the Second World War?
+Who massacred the highest number of political prisoners since the Second World War?